yysun/apprun/README.md

 Each AppRun [Component](https://yysun.github.io/apprun/docs/#/?id=component) has an Elm architecture like a mini-application.
 It is very suitable for building Single Page Applications (SPA).

-Coming soon in AppRun 2.0, AppRun components can also be converted into web components.
+AppRun 2.0 beta, AppRun components can also be converted into web components.
 The web components are powered with the Elm architecture and can be programmed using events.

 ```html
 <!doctype html>